Long time confinement of multiple concentrated vortices: Proof of Thm. and

 \begin{proof}[Proof of the Lemma] Simply expanding the definition and using \eqref{ref green} yields where

 This function $g$ has a double zero at $x=X_i$ and is smooth by the assumption that the $X_j$'s stay away from the boundary and each other (see \eqref{A7}).
-Therefore which, together with \eqref{d 1st id} gives \eqref{d est1}.
+Therefore, for $|x-X_i|$ sufficiently small which, together with \eqref{d 1st id} gives \eqref{d est1}.
 The same bound also holds for the derivatives with respect to $X_j$ for $j\neq i$ by smoothness, yielding \eqref{d est2}.
-To see the estimates \eqref{d est3}-\eqref{2nd deri d}, we observe that $\frac{g(x)}{|x-X_i|^2}$ is a smooth function around $x=X_i$ and therefore from which the desired bounds follow from the product and chain rules, because $\mathrm{D}_{X_i}+\mathrm{D}_x$ does not act on $x-X_i$ and because $\mathrm{D}_x |x-X_i|$ is parallel to $x-X_i$. \end{proof}
+The bound \eqref{d deri 1} directly follows directly from the fact that everything is smooth as long as the $X_i$ stay away from each other and the boundary.